 Air travelers faced delays at U.S. airports on Friday afternoon after a computer issue snarled processing of international arrivals.Airlinesread more

 Check out which companies are making headlines before the bell:

 Amazon: The internet giant may be increasingly holding conversations with pharmacy benefits managers (PBMs), which play a critical role within the drug supply chain.
 They negotiate prices with drug manufacturers on one end, and manage pharmacy benefits for insurers on the other. that Amazon was looking to hire a general manager to lead its pharmacy business.

-Blue Apron: Shares of the meal-kit company were trading slightly higher in premarket hours Thursday, after grocery chain Albertsons announced it would acquire meal-kit company Plated.
+Blue Apron: Shares of the meal-kit company were trading slightly higher in premarket hours Thursday, after grocery chain it would acquire meal-kit company Plated.
 Amazon, which had experimented with meal kits prior to its Whole Foods acquisition, earlier this summer when it registered a U.S. trademark for a service described as: "We do the prep.
 You be the chef."

 General Mills: General Mills' earnings miss on Wednesday prompted a selloff that dragged down multiple food stocks to their lowest in more than a year.
 The moves offer further evidence that packaged food companies are struggling to keep up with changing consumer tastes and preferences.